JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-faq.md

 ### What are the plans for the technology evolution?

 Kotlin Multiplatform Mobile is one of the focus areas of the [Kotlin roadmap](roadmap.md).
-To see which parts we’re working on right now, check out the [roadmap details](roadmap.md#roadmap-details).
+To see which parts we're working on right now, check out the [roadmap details](roadmap.md#roadmap-details).
 Most of the recent changes affect the **Kotlin Multiplatform** and **Kotlin/Native** sections.